 Caitlyn is the Executive Director of Find The Cause Breast Cancer Foundation, funding cutting edge research on the environmental risk factors for cancer.
 Prior to that, Caitlyn was the Director of Corporate Initiatives for the Massachusetts/New Hampshire Chapter of the Alzheimer’s Association where she grew corporate and foundation support to multi-million dollar revenue annually.
 Caitlyn has had a long career in the non profit sector working for various voluntary health organizations.
 Caitlyn, her husband Jason, along with their dog Surfer, live in Wellesley and have a home in Newry where they enjoy being part of the Sunday River community.

 Noah is well known within the Sunday River and greater Bethel communities and has a keen sense about knitting together the local, second homeowner and visitor populations.
 A regular host of OutsideTV’s “Wake Up Sunday River!”, Tanguay-Collins has worked at Sunday River Resort since 2016 in increasingly dynamic positions, most recently in the management and growth of Sunday River’s wedding business.
 When several years ago, The River Fund Maine developed from the former Sunday River Community Fund, Tanguay-Collins facilitated its vision, mission, and core tenets along with a talented team of devoted and soon-to-be-appointed directors.
 Noah served as Director of Fundraising and Co-President of Endicott College’s DECA Organization, and as Vice-President of the Sunday River Community Fund’s Advisory Board.
-Noah is also an active participant in Endicott College’s Gold Alumni Council and Cornerstone Society.
+Noah is also an active participant in Endicott College’s Gold Alumni Council and Cornerstone Society, and is Vice Chair of the Central Maine Healthcare Advisory Committee.